-- 7.12 Contracts and/or extensions of contracts (provided they are not materially different from the original contract) with a quoted value in excess of £50,000 may be awarded on behalf of the Council by the Responsible Officer, in consultation with the Council Leadership Team, to the Provider who offers the lowest price or whose offer is considered by the Responsible Officer to be the most economically advantageous to the Council, provided, in both cases, the price quoted is within the budgetary limits approved by the Council or Committee appointed for that purpose. - 7.13 No contract or extension of contract with a quoted value in excess of £50,000 shall be awarded until the Chief Financial Officer has checked the Provider's financial standing and provided written confirmation that this is satisfactory for the Contract to be undertaken. - 7.14 The Responsible Officer will ensure that details of all Contract awards exceeding £50,000 are notified to the Chief Financial Officer and entered in the Council's Contracts Register.
+- 7.13 No contract or extension of contract with a quoted value in excess of £50,000 shall be awarded until the Chief Finance Officer has checked the Provider's financial standing and provided written confirmation that this is satisfactory for the Contract to be undertaken. - 7.14 The Responsible Officer will ensure that details of all Contract awards exceeding £50,000 are notified to the Chief Finance Officer and entered in the Council's Contracts Register.
 Such notification must also include evidence of budget approval. - 7.15 Details of all contract awards exceeding £100,000.
 Must be reported to the appropriate committee as soon as practicable. - 7.16 Every Contract which exceeds £50,000 in value shall either be signed for and on behalf of the Council by the Solicitor to the Council and Monitoring Officer or be executed as a deed.